 5. Build a Deeper Connection with Your Audience

-As the metrics we’ve shared above have hopefully indicated, podcasting is a unique content medium and channel because it allows you to connect with your audience like never before.
+As the metrics we’ve shared above have hopefully indicated, podcasting is a unique content medium and channel because it allows you to connect with and know your audience like never before.
 Your audience can take your brand to places and into activities that they can’t with traditional marketing initiatives (we’re looking at you webinars).

 If 2020 was any indication, the propensity for being more human as a brand is no longer a nice-to-have, instead it’s a must-have for brands and podcasting can be that ticket.